-Total no. of customers for which any data was received during the trial 22 Service Calls/Service Visits 0
+Total no. of customers for which any data was received Service Calls/Service Visits

 This intervention required finding customers willing to accept (and pay part of) installation of a heat pump.
 There were also difficulties finding homes technically suitable to accommodate the smart heat pump with a thermal store, particularly in social housing.
 In addition the concept of an interruptible heating supply was completely new and required a big leap of faith on behalf of customers.